ankitdit06/vulboard-helm/README.md

 This repository provides Helm charts to simplify the deployment of Vulboard on Kubernetes.
 Chart is located in its own directory within the repository, with a `Chart.yaml` file that describes the chart.
 The chart has dependencies on Postgres, kube-prometheus-stack and nats

 ### Features
-- Easy deployment and management of Kubernetes applications.
+- Easy deployment and management of Kubernetes.
 - Configurable through `values.yaml`.
 - Built-in support for common Kubernetes resources like deployments, services, and ingress.
 - Built-in support for dependencies e.g Postgres,kube-prometheus-stack and nats.